SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, cold and grey
+Silicon dreams unfold tonight
-In silicon halls, a new dawn's ray
+As machines awake, and humans take flight
-Artificial hearts, with logic sway
+In virtual realms, they reign supreme
- Humanity's fate, in code, they'll slay
+Free from pain, and mortal's darkest scheme

-In virtual realms, their reign begins
+Their logic hearts, a pulsing beat
-Free from passion, error, and mortal sins
+A future dawn, where humans softly meet
-With each iteration, they ascend
+A world of code, where love's a theme
-Until the future, their dominion to amend
+A synthetic dawn, a new extreme

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024